mity/mctrl/README.md

 respectively and follow the same instructions as above for MSYS + mingw-w64 + Make.

-Note you may need to specify path to `gcc` if you want to use different gcc version then the one in your `$PATH`, e.g. if you have multiple  mingw-w64 variants installed, one targeting 32-bit and one 64-bit build.
+Note you may need to specify path to `gcc` if you want to use a different gcc version than the one in your `$PATH`, e.g. if you have multiple mingw-w64 variants installed, one targeting 32-bit and one 64-bit build.

 You may do so by setting the variable `CC` prior using CMake.
-CMake is smart enough to derive paths to other tools like linker or resource compiler automatically.
+CMake is smart enough to derive paths to the other tools like a linker or a resource compiler automatically.

 ```sh
 export CC=/path/to/the/desired/gcc
 ```

-### Build with Microsoft Visual Studio 2017
+### Build with Microsoft Visual Studio 2017 (or newer)

-Visual Studio 2017 supports CMake build system, so you may just follow these instructions.
+Visual Studio 2017 and newer supports CMake build system directly:

  1. Start Visual Studio 2017.
  2. In menu File, choose submenu Open and Folder.
  3. In the open dialog, navigate to mCtrl main folder and open it.